mame/golgi/README.md

 ## What it is

-This is a "Cellular" Viewer for Conwey's Game of Life.
+This is a "Cellular" Viewer for Conway's Game of Life.
 See it in action: <http://mame.github.io/golgi/>

 ## Features